transcend-io/encrypt-web-streams/README.md

 await decryptionPromise;
 ```

 This requires careful handling because the promise will wait indefinitely if the authentication tag is not set.
-For debugging purposed, if an authentication tag has not been set for more than 10 seconds after the stream has finished decrypting, a warning will be logged.
+For debugging purposes, if an authentication tag has not been set for more than 10 seconds after the stream has finished decrypting, a warning will be logged.

 ---